 The whole process has been a mixed bag for sure.
 There was self-inflicted pressure to get it right.
 Not many people are making albums with tongue drums as far as I know, so if you’re going to do something like this, it needs to be well thought through and of decent quality.
 I had to teach myself how to record with the instrument, as resonant as it is.
 Luckily it came with a built in pick-up, so worrying about microphones wasn’t an issue.
 I’ll go into more detail about how I put it all together in another blog – there were several obstacles to overcome.
 But I’m happy with the end result, especially with a couple of tracks that kind of wrote themselves as I was recording them.
 ‘Sheer Determination’ was the most fun example of that.
 It went from a one riff idea to a full song in one day, and when you’ve got an instrument as cool as this, it isn’t difficult to get inspired.
 Overcoming hurdles became satisfying.
 Structuring pieces with more thought and intention became exciting.
 Applying other instrumentation, from synths to a child’s djembe to using a Pringles tub as percussion (yes, really, I’m not kidding) became a ton of fun.
 That said, some recording elements were stressful, with too many takes than I care to make public!
 But all the pieces have transformed into something I can just chill out to.
 I’m proud of that being the product of all the graft.
 The hard work paid off.

 Now that the album is done, I can really reflect on it and view it as big achievement.
 Another album is in the pipeline already, in the form of an ambient album of reversed tongue drum.
-It’s even more beautiful the sound files played backwards somehow, which I found that out by happy accident.
+It’s even more beautiful with the sound files played backwards somehow, which I found that out by happy accident.
 I hope it can be a quirky time capsule to a weird time.
 It’s become a fundraiser too.
 Work I’ve done in LGBTQ+ peer support has made me aware of a local cafe here in Leeds called Flamingos that’s a friendly space to that community, and that needs financial help on the back of the lockdown.
 Maybe I can do my bit there.

 The next challenge will be working out how to play some of this stuff live.
 I’ll certainly have to use a loop pedal for some pieces so that’s fun.
 And teaming up with other musicians could be really cool too.
 Hopefully gigs and future albums can follow at some point, and I like the idea of future fundraisers for businesses, the arts and the Black Lives Matter movement.
-If I’m able, I want to make my music useful for something.
+If possible, I want to make my music useful for something.
 If it can help with fundraising and mental health, that suits me fine.

 I’m really grateful to have had the chance to make something with the Idiopan Dominus tongue drum.
 I reckon I’ve got a few more albums in me.
 Let’s find out.